KDE/documentation-develop-kde-org/content/docs/kirigami/introduction-next_steps.md

 - If you want to look up what specific components do, look no further than [Qt's official QML documentation.](https://doc.qt.io/qt-5/qtquick-index.html)
 - If you are looking for a more guided approach to learning, [the QMLBook](https://qmlbook.github.io/) is a great place to start.

+### More Kirigami

+This documentation includes a lot more about Kirigami.
+You can poke through some of the Components pages to find out more about some of the QML components that Kirigami provides for you to use.

+We recommend you also take a look at Kirigami Gallery (`kirigami2gallery`), an application designed by KDE developers to demonstrate kirigami's tools and capabilities.
+It provides both interactive examples of Kirigami components and easy links to the source code of these examples so you can see how they were built.

 # The sky is the limit!